-- 1) A championship game may have the following results for the participating teams: - a) Win or - b) Loss or - c) Tie or - d) No result. - 2) An outcome in accordance with paragraph 1a is awarded to the team that - a) wins according to Law 16 of the MCC Laws of Cricket; if play is interrupted, Section 17, paragraphs 3 and 4 of these DCB Playing Conditions shall also apply, or - b) does not lose in accordance with paragraph 3b. - 3) An outcome in accordance with paragraph 1b is awarded to the team that - a) does not win in accordance with paragraph 2 or with paragraph 6, or - b) cancels, does not compete in or interrupts a scheduled fixture in accordance with Section 9, paragraph 4e of the DCB-SPO and Section 5 of the DCB-SO. - 4) An outcome in accordance with paragraph 1c shall be awarded pursuant to Law 16 of the MCC Laws of Cricket.
-In addition, Section 17, paragraphs 3 and 4 of these Playing Conditions shall also apply in the case of interrupted games. - 5) An outcome in accordance with paragraph 1d shall occur - a) pursuant to Section 17, paragraph 3d (no play possible) or - b) pursuant to Section 17, paragraph 4c (insufficient number of overs played) or - c) Section 8, paragraph 4d.

-- 6) In the case of knockout games, an outcome in accordance with paragraph 1c is not possible.
-If, in such a game, the number of runs is equal after the scheduled duration of play, irrespective of the number of wickets that have fallen, the winner shall be determined as follows: - a) A Super Over shall be played in accordance with paragraph 7. - b) If no winner can be determined from the Super Over, a Bowl Out shall be held in accordance with paragraph 8. - c) If no winner can be determined after the Super Over and the Bowl Out, or paragraphs 6a and b cannot be implemented due to inclement weather or paragraph 1d occurs, the match shall be replayed on the scheduled alternative date.
-If there is no such alternative date or if, on the scheduled alternative date, again no result can be achieved, the game will be decided by a one-off coin toss.
+- 1) A championship game may have the following results for the participating teams:

+- a) Win or

+- b) Loss or

+- c) Tie or

+- d) No result.

+- 2) An outcome in accordance with paragraph 1a is awarded to the team that - a) wins according to Law 16 of the MCC Laws of Cricket; if play is interrupted, Section 17, paragraphs 3 and 4 of these DCB Playing Conditions shall also apply, or - b) does not lose in accordance with paragraph 3b. - 3) An outcome in accordance with paragraph 1b is awarded to the team that - a) does not win in accordance with paragraph 2 or with paragraph 6, or - b) cancels, does not compete in or interrupts a scheduled fixture in accordance with Section 9, paragraph 4e of the DCB-SPO and Section 5 of the DCB-SO. - 4) An outcome in accordance with paragraph 1c shall be awarded pursuant to Law 16 of the MCC Laws of Cricket.
+In addition, Section 17, paragraphs 3 and 4 of these Playing Conditions shall also apply in the case of interrupted games. - 5) An outcome in accordance with paragraph 1d shall occur - a) pursuant to Section 17, paragraph 3d (no play possible) or - b) pursuant to Section 17, paragraph 4c (insufficient number of overs played) or - c) Section 8, paragraph 4d. - 6) In the case of knockout games, an outcome in accordance with paragraph 1c is not possible.
+If, in such a game, the number of runs is equal after the scheduled duration of play, irrespective of the number of wickets that have fallen, the winner shall be determined as follows: - a) A Super Over shall be played in accordance with paragraph 7. - b) If no winner can be determined from the Super Over, a Bowl Out shall be held in accordance with paragraph 8. - c) If paragraphs 6a and b cannot be implemented due to inclement weather or other circumstances, or paragraph 1d occurs, the match shall be replayed on the scheduled alternative date.
+If there is no such alternative date or if, on the scheduled alternative date, again no result can be achieved, the game will be decided based on the Percentage of Completed Matches (PCT) of all matches in the championship.
+PCT represents the percentage of points won relative to the total points earned by each team.